The origins of Lavazza (1895)

 Diversification and societal commitment (1990–2010)

-International expansion and environmental strategy (2010 - today)
+International expansion and environmental strategy (2010–present)

-Lavazza today: a family and global business
+Lavazza today: a family and global company